blessedrajp/react-snippets-pro/README.md

 ## 📖 Introduction

-**React Snippets Pro** is a developer-friendly VSCode snippets collection built for efficient React and TypeScript development.
+**React Snippets Advanced** is a developer-friendly VSCode snippets collection built for efficient React and TypeScript development.
 Whether you're building components, managing state, working with hooks, or handling APIs — these well-structured snippets have got you covered.

 ---